 Transport in Finland

-You may have heard or maybe even experienced yourself that Nordic countries including Finland are expensive.
+You may have heard or even experienced that Nordic countries including Finland are expensive.
 Unfortunately, it is true but a good thing is that during the past 10 years, public transportation in Finland has become a lot cheaper.
 It is now possible to travel long distances much more affordably than before.
-The simpler regulation has led to the competition of transportation companies.
+The simpler regulation has led to competition between transportation companies.

 Finland is more than 1000 kilometres long from the south to the north.
 To see the whole of Finland during a single trip, it is advised to reserve at least 2 weeks.
 Summer and winter in Finland are different so at least two trips are needed to experience these beautiful seasons.